 The Difference Between Speech Delays and Autism

 Delayed speech in children can occur for different reasons, some more serious than others.
+Developmental screening is a key step in early childhood assessment and can help identify issues such as a child’s speech delay.
+Missing first words or delays in reaching this milestone can be an early sign of a speech delay or autism spectrum disorder (ASD), highlighting the importance of early assessment and intervention.
 Many who are familiar with signs of autism during childhood development are aware that speech delays are common among autistic children.
 However, there are differences between some speech delays and those that are directly related to autism.

 Children with autism develop other developmental delays and signs that are unique to the presence of autism.
 Knowing how to tell the difference between speech delay and autism can help you determine what type of developmental assistance your child may require, such as early intervention for autism or speech therapy.